-Balance of payments A summary statement of all the international transactions of the residents of the nation with the rest of the world during a particular period of time.
-Baseline The initial allocations used during the budget process, derived from the previous year's forward estimates.

-Bonds A certificate of debt issued by a government or corporation guaranteeing payment of the original investment plus interest by a specified future date.
+Balance of payments A summary statement of all the international transactions of the residents of a country with the rest of the world over a particular period of time.
+Baseline The initial allocations used during the budget process, derived from the previous year's forward estimates Bond A certificate of debt issued by a government or corporation guaranteeing payment of the original investment plus interest by a specified future date.

-Bond market capitalisation The total value of securities issued in the bond market.
 Budget Council A body established to coordinate financial relations between national and provincial government, comprising the Minister and Deputy Minister of Finance and the nine provincial MECs for finance.